Everything We Know About Top Gun: Maverick Starring Tom Cruise

 More than three decades after the release of the blockbuster smash Top Gun, moviegoers can look forward to a brand-new sequel already in the works.

 And while the star himself Tom Cruise confirmed the news months ago, fans are receiving more and more teases of the project.
-According to Deadline, Jon Hamm, Ed Harris and Lewis Pullman are set to join the cast that also includes Miles Teller, Jennifer Connelly and Glen Powell.
+Jon Hamm, Ed Harris and Lewis Pullman are set to join the cast that also includes Miles Teller, Jennifer Connelly and Glen Powell.

+Cruise made a surprise appearance at San Diego Comic-Con on Thursday, where he introduced the very first teaser trailer for the Paramount flick.
+EW reports that Cruise described Top Gun: Maverick as a love letter to aviation.

+So how has all the action unfolded since the project was first announced in 2017?

 "We're going to have the same tone as we had in the first movie.
 Stylistically, it's going to be the same.
-We're going to have the same score," Tom shared with Access Hollywood in a recent interview.
+We're going to have the same score," Tom previously shared with Access Hollywood.
 "We're going to have big fast machines.
 It's going to be a competition film like the first one."

-He added, "There's going to be aircraft carries.
-There's going to be jets."
+More recently, Hamm told Collider that the film uses "incredibly hi-def" technology, adding, "The aerial footage is mind-blowing."

+"It's a very strange experience but it's been a wonderful experience as well," he continued.
+"It's basically getting the whole team back together.
+Unfortunately, [original director] Tony Scott is unavailable, but they've achieved a very similar vibe to the first one.
+I think it's gonna be, for the people who love the first movie I think it's gonna be very interesting to watch.
+It very much takes the story in a different direction.
+But I think for the new fans it's gonna be something very cool, too.
+I've seen some of the footage, it is out of this world."

-While some may expect the movie to be called Top Gun 2, the actor revealed that the tentative title is Top Gun: Maverick.
+While some may expect the movie to be called Top Gun 2, the actor also revealed that the official title is Top Gun: Maverick.

 "I didn't want a number," Tom explained.
 "You don't need a number."